About the College

 - Master of Science, with Specializations in:

-- Advanced Practice (Concentrations: Family, Acute Care, Adult-Gerontology)
+– Advanced Practice (Concentrations: Family, Acute Care, Adult-Gerontology/CNS)

 - Undergraduate: Approximately 850

-The baccalaureate and master’s degree programs are fully accredited by the Commission on Collegiate Nursing Education.
+The baccalaureate degree in nursing/master’s degree in nursing/Doctor of Nursing Practice program at The University of Rhode Island is accredited by the Commission on Collegiate Nursing Education.